One of the trendiest new-ish items in the survivalist community is the neck knife.

 This varies depending on the type of sheath and how you wear it, but neck knives can be very easy to access.
 Someone strangling you?
 Your neck knife will be right there where you need it.

-It is really easy to spot a sheathed knife on your waistband.
+It is straightforward to spot a sheathed knife on your waistband.
 Sure, you can wear a sheathed or folder knife tied to a leash inside your waistband, but this is pretty uncomfortable.

-Neck knives aren’t just short in regards to length, but they also are very slim in their thickness.
-I know a lot of people who bought neck knives to wear on their hip because they were the smallest option.
+Neck knives aren’t just short in length, but they are also very slim in their thickness.
+I know many people who bought neck knives to wear on their hip because they were the smallest option.

 Stronger than a Folder

-As I talk about in this post about how to choose a knife, fixed-blade knives are stronger than folding knives.
-If you are looking for a strong-yet-compact knife, a neck knife might be your best option.
+As I talk about in this post about how to choose a knife, fixed-blade knives are more robust than folding knives.
+A neck knife might be your best option if you are looking for a strong-yet-compact knife.

 Easy Way to Carry an Extra Knife

 What’s better than one knife?
 How about two!
-Some people carry an extra knife on their leg, but the neck is another option.
+Some people carry an extra blade on their leg, but the neck is another option.

 Can Wear a Neck Knife Without Pants